 d) Eastern Himalayan Region

-4. Which agro-climatic zone is characterized by its cold climate and is known for apple and potato cultivation?
+4. Which agro-climatic zone is characterised by its cold climate and is known for apple and potato cultivation?

 a) Eastern Himalayan Region